 Two letters of support are required, one of which must be from a faculty member.

-We are pleased to announce that applying to Biology funding opportunities is shifting to a streamlined process in One.IU.
+Applying to Biology funding opportunities is done in One.IU.

-Students will have a single portal for finding funding.
-The system will also optimize opportunities by matching you to recommended awards of which you might not otherwise be aware.
+Students have a single portal for finding funding.
+The system optimizes opportunities by matching you to recommended awards of which you might not otherwise be aware.

 To get started, you must initiate a general application by answering 5 required questions and electronically signing before submitting.
 The application contains many questions designed for undergraduate applicants to IU.
 Continuing undergraduate and graduate students need only complete the required pieces.
 The general application may be created at any time during the academic year.